In loving memory of Jon Akthar (Sylvanaar)

 - Change arrows, buttons, mouse scroll for chat scroll, scroll speed

-- you can add color per channel, color per lvl, color per class
+- you can add player color per channel, color per level, color per class

 - whether to show timestamp (what format the timestamp should be in)